 - Cut the onion into thin slices.

-- Heat the oil in a Pan and deep fry the onions and keep aside.
-Use the same oil and fry the Cashew nuts till those turn browning in color.
+- Heat the oil in a Pan and deep fry the onions, and keep aside.
+Use the same oil and fry the Cashew nuts till they turn brown in color.

 - Dry roast the Rose petals and keep those aside.

-- Take 1 tsp. ghee in a pan and heat it.
+- Take 1 teaspoon of ghee in a pan and heat it.

 - Temper the Ghee with Cinnamon Stick, Black Cardamom, Green Cardamom, Clove, Kebab Chini, and Mace.

-- Add all the pulses (Wheat, Rice, and lentils) until those emits a nutty aroma.
+- Add all the pulses (Wheat, Rice, and lentils) until they emit a nutty aroma.

-- Switch off the flame and leave the pulses until cooled down completely.
+- Switch off the flame and leave the pulses until completely cooled down.

-- Take the mixture along with 8 Cups of water and 1/2 Tsp. of salt in a pressure cooker and cook on low flame with the weight on for 20 minutes.
+- Take the mixture along with 8 Cups of water and ½ teaspoon of salt in a pressure cooker and cook on low flame with the weight on for 20 minutes.

 - Switch the flame off and wait till the pressure drops to open the Cooker.